Main Article Content

 Abstract

-Objectives: The quality of life of Omani adults with sickle cell disease (SCD) is not yet known.
-This study aimed to determine the health-related quality of life (HRQoL) of adult Omani patients with SCD attending a single tertiary center.
-Methods: A cross-sectional study was conducted among patients with SCD from June to October 2022 at the Sultan Qaboos University Hospital.
-A validated Arabic version of the 36-Item Short-Form Health Survey (SF-36) was used to assess HRQoL over eight domains.
-Results: A total of 235 patients with SCD participated in the study, of which the majority were female (74.9%) and 18–35 years of age (64.6%).
-The lowest HRQoL was reported for the domain of role limitations due to physical health (median score: 25.0; interquartile range [IQR]: 35.0), while the highest was seen for role limitations due to emotional problems (median score: 66.7, IQR: 100.0).
-Frequent SCD-related emergency department visits/hospital admissions and the adverse effect of SCD on patients’ social lives had a significant negative impact on SF-36 scores for all eight HRQoL domains (p ≤0.05).
-In addition, the impact of SCD on academic performance and a history of having been bullied due to SCD had a significant negative impact on SF-36 scores for several domains (p ≤0.05).
-Conclusion: Omani adult patients with SCD reported relatively poor HRQoL in several domains, with various factors found to have significant associations with poorer HRQoL.
-Healthcare providers and policy-makers should consider offering additional clinical, educational, and financial support to patients to enhance their HRQoL.
+Objectives: This study aimed to determine the health-related quality of life (HRQoL) of adult Omani patients with sickle cell disease (SCD).
+The quality of life of these patients in Oman is unknown.
+Methods: This cross-sectional study was conducted at the Sultan Qaboos University Hospital, Muscat, Oman, from June to October 2022 and included patients with SCD.
+A validated Arabic version of the 36-Item Short-Form Health Survey (SF-36) was used to assess HRQoL in 8 domains.
+Results: A total of 235 patients with SCD were included in this study, the majority of whom were female (74.9%) and between 18 and 35 years of age (64.6%).
+The lowest HRQoL was reported for the domain of role limitations due to physical health (median score = 25.0, interquartile range [IQR] = 35.0), while the highest was seen for role limitations due to emotional problems (median score = 66.7, IQR = 100.0).
+Frequent SCD-related emergency department visits/hospital admissions and the adverse effect of SCD on patients’ social lives had a significant negative impact on SF-36 scores for all 8 HRQoL domains (P ≤0.05).
+Additionally, SCD’s impact on academic performance and a history of having been bullied due to SCD had a significant negative impact on SF-36 scores for 7 domains (P ≤0.05).
+Conclusion: Omani adult patients with SCD reported relatively poor HRQoL in several domains, with various factors found to be significantly associated with this.
+Healthcare providers and policy makers should consider offering additional clinical, educational and financial support to these patients to enhance their HRQoL.

-Keywords: Sickle Cell Disease; Health-Related Quality of Life; Adults; Oman
+Sickle Cell Disease Health-Related Quality of Life Adults Oman

 Article Details